followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/stateStoring/customLoad.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a callback function that performs specific actions on state loading.
+Specifies a function that is executed on state loading.
+Applies only if the [type](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/stateStoring/#type) is *'custom'*.
 <!--/shortDescription-->

 <!--fullDescription-->
-If you chose the *custom* state storing [type](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/stateStoring/#type), use the functions assigned to the [customSave](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/stateStoring/#customSave) and **customLoad** options for handling state changes.
-The function assigned to the **customLoad** option is called when a state is restored.
-This function should return an object representing a pivot grid state.
-Normally, it is the object saved within the [customSave](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/stateStoring/#customSave) function.
+Use the **customSave** and **customLoad** functions to manually implement state storing: in **customSave**, save the state to a custom storage; in **customLoad**, load it.
+You can also adjust the state in both functions.
+See an example in the [customSave](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/stateStoring/#customSave) topic.
 <!--/fullDescription-->
 <!--typeFunctionReturnType-->Promise<Object><!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-A **PivotGrid** state.
+The widget state.
+As a rule, it is a state that you save within the [customSave](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/stateStoring/#customSave) function.
 <!--/typeFunctionReturnDescription-->